Get started by searching below:

 Epilepsy is often related to brain injuries similar to the ones that cause cerebral palsy.
 This is why the two conditions are considered closely linked.
 Epilepsy occurs on a spectrum.
 Some people with the condition suffer frequent, severe seizures, while others suffer infrequent and mild seizures.

 Although seizures generally cannot be cured, they can be managed.
-Seizures can be managed through medication, dietary changes, nerve or brain stimulation or surgery.
+Seizures can be managed through medication, dietary changes, nerve or brain stimulation, or surgery.
 Surgery is usually reserved for extreme cases of epilepsy.

 There are two major types of seizures.
 Generalized seizures are considered the most serious and affect the entire brain.
 Focal seizures are less dangerous and mostly affect one region of the brain.